 The way we teach and learn is changing.
-New technology and knowledge are opening opportunities to make education more diverse, accessible, and engaging.
-Teachers can reach students further away and in new ways across a range of media.
-Students learn with diverse materials, in new formats, and with more options to personalise and collaborate on their learning than ever.
-How do we bind and take advantage of these developments?
+New technology and knowledge offer opportunities to make education more diverse, accessible, and engaging.
+Teachers can reach students further away and in new ways, across a range of media.
+Students learn with diverse materials, in new formats, and with more options than ever to personalise their learning and collaborate with others.
+How do we link and take advantage of these developments?
 We focus on the experiential side of learning.

 How Learning Experiences Guide Our Work

 Everything we do is about learning, whether building a VR application, designing a course or even programming an algorithm to respond to questions.
 Our focus areas in this theme are used to inform our work, developing Digital Solutions for Education & Research, Lifelong Learning and Data & AI for Social Impact.
 Our learning designers and media experts use innovative and reflective approaches to collaborate with developers, project managers, designers and partners to ensure that learning is always at the forefront of our work.
 With innovation at the heart of our methodology, we test and construct result-based learning experiences that are engaging for teachers and learners.